-4.8.1 Files with extended attributes
+4.8.1 Object metadata

 Many applications benefit from being able to keep metadata alongside files.
-Amazon S3 supports "object metadata" [60] to assist with this need.
-This functionality is called "extended attributes" in many POSIX compatible systems, which name we continue using in our system.
-Every file will include a limited set of user-specified key-value pairs (extended attributes) that will be stored alongside other metadata about the file.
+Amazon S3 supports "object metadata" [55] to assist with this need.
+This functionality is called "extended attributes" in many POSIX compatible systems.
+Every object will include a limited set of user-specified key-value pairs that will be stored alongside other metadata about the object.

-4.8.2 Files as Segments
+4.8.2 Objects as Segments